 Overview

-This site provides comprehensive information about taking the Composition Examination (CE) required of all undergraduate students entering Rice University.
+This site provides comprehensive information about taking Part 1 of the FWIS Writing Assessment (FWA) that is required of all undergraduate students entering Rice University.
 For more information on the graduation requirements, see the Undergraduate Students section of the Rice General Announcements.

-If you are entering Rice in the fall of 2022, you are required to take the CE during one of the two times it is offered.
-No make-up exams are offered, and you may only take the examination once.
+If you are entering Rice in the fall of 2024, you are required to take the FWA during one of the two times it is offered.
+No make-up opportunities are offered, and you may only take the assessment once.

-All communications regarding the Comp Exam will be delivered to your Rice email address.
+All communications regarding the FWIS Writing Assessment will be delivered to your Rice email address.

 The dates for the exam are as follows: